gpmdevops/cf-terraform-project/README.md

 ```
 The tests will:

-Deploy the infrastructure.
+- Deploy the infrastructure.
-Validate the Cloud Function and Load Balancer.
+- Validate the Cloud Function and Load Balancer.
-Destroy the infrastructure after the test.
+- Destroy the infrastructure after the test.

-7. Clean Up
+7. Clean Up:-
 Destroy the infrastructure to avoid unnecessary charges, after completing the project:
 ```
 terraform destroy
 #Type yes to confirm and proceed.
 ```

-Project Structure
+Project Structure:-
 Here’s an overview of the files and directories in this project:

 ```